 Laundromats have the problem of excessive detergent use, along with the lint that is typically discharged with the wash water.
-Lint traps should be located in facility to limit the discharge into the septic tanks.
-Lint filters are recommended if the sewage contains laundry waste (7081.0240, Subp.
+Lint traps should be located in the facility to limit the discharge into the septic tanks.
+Lint filters are required if the sewage contains laundry waste (7081.0240, Subp.
 3).
-Effluent screens are also recommended along with outlet baffls submerged to 50 or 60 percent of the liquid depth to retain more floating solids.
+Effluent screens are also required.
+The outlet baffles should be submerged to 50 or 60 percent of the liquid depth to retain more floating solids.
 Generally, very little sludge accumulates in the septic tanks of laundromat systems.